 To get started building a learning sales organization, it is essential the team takes these steps.

 1. Select your selling and coaching models.

 Establish criteria for each.
 Identify or develop models that meet your criteria.
 In fact, these will be the foundation for your ongoing learning.

 Don’t implement CRM solutions or other sales effectiveness tools unless you have a model for ideal selling behavior.
 When you do, integrate tools and models.
 Ensure that they support the adoption of key behaviors and bring value to your sellers, coaches, and customers.

 3. Build a learning library.

 Training events may still be necessary.
 Recognize the incremental nature of personal development.
 Additionally, provide a library of reinforcement and refresh learning/practices that can be easily referenced as learning opportunities are identified.

 So you want to know more about building a learning organization.
 Start here for additional insights and suggested reading on Learning Organizations.

 Want help building a learning sales organization?
-Click here to get connected with an AXIOM consultant.
+Get connected with an AXIOM Sales Kinetics consultant.
 We are helping some of the most respected sales teams in the world gain a sustainable competitive advantage.
 Contact us today.
-AXIOM has over 30 years of high-level sales management experience.
+AXIOM Sales Kinetics has over 30 years of high-level sales management experience.
 We are here to help your organization thrive.